 Summary: When faced with difficult conversations and scenarios involving heated subjects such as race, class, gender, or language, role-playing can be used as a facilitation technique to create an entry point for dialogue and disruption.
-The author discusses how role-play inspired by Augusto Boal’s Theatre of the Oppressed can be used to help educators navigate uncomfortable and troubling scenarios they have experienced or envision experiencing in schools.
+The author illustrates the experience of teachers in a workshop and discusses how role-play inspired by Augusto Boal’s Theatre of the Oppressed can be useful in helping educators navigate uncomfortable and troubling scenarios they have experienced or envision experiencing in schools.

 Original Date of Publication: January 8, 2010

 “Have you ever had one of those uncomfortable moments when a colleague made a racist remark, but you didn’t know what to do or say that would be productive, so you remained silent?”

 That’s the question that Astra Cherry of the Gateway Writing Project (Missouri), Linda Christensen of the Oregon Writing Project at Lewis and Clark College, and Pamela Morgan of the Maryland Writing Project—members of the Urban Sites Network Leadership Team—posed in a session titled “Hard Talk: Tough Conversations About Teaching Writing and About Learning” at the 2008 NWP Annual Meeting.

 The question was posed to open up a discussion of how we tackle awkward conversations around race, class, language, and pedagogy.